Skip to main content

 Regarding the VPC and EKS cluster, you can decide between the following scenarios:

-1. The new VPC should will have a CIDR range of /20 or larger, at least 2 availability zones and private subnets with CIDR /24 or larger.
-This is to ensure capacity for ~250 instances and 4096 pods.
+1. The new VPC will have a CIDR range of /20 or larger, at least 2 availability zones, and private subnets with CIDR range of /24 or larger.
+This ensures capacity for ~250 instances and 4096 pods.

-2. If you are using custom networking, you need to have CGNAT IP address in each AZ.
-CGNAT space and route tables will be setup in the VPC.
+2. If you are using custom networking, you need a CGNAT IP address in each AZ.
+CGNAT space and route tables will be set up in the VPC.

 3. A NAT gateway will be provisioned to provide internet access to the private subnets.